Children's Miracle Network Hospitals

 The organization, founded in 1983 by Marie Osmond, John Schneider, Mick Shannon, and Joe Lake, is headquartered in Salt Lake City, Utah.
-The current president and CEO is Teri Nestel.
-Till date, CMN Hospitals has raised more than US$7 billion, which is distributed directly to a network of 158 hospitals.
+The current president and CEO is Aimee Daily, PH.D.
+To date, CMN Hospitals has raised more than US$7 billion, which is distributed to a network of 158 hospitals.

 History

 Children's Miracle Network began as a telethon in 1983.
 Shannon and Lake conceived the telethon with Schneider and Osmond serving as hosts.
 The first telethon raised $4.8 million for 22 hospitals.
 The telethon continued as a major fundraising arm for the organization for many years, and some hospital markets still use it today.

 Children's Miracle Network rebranded as Children's Miracle Network Hospitals in the U.S. in 2011.
-Today, CMN Hospitals is the largest network of children's hospitals in the U.S. and Canada.
-The organization's member hospitals provide 32 million treatments each year to children across North America.
-Most of the $7 billion raised by the organization has come $1 at a time through the charity's Miracle Balloon icon.
+Currently, CMN Hospitals operates the largest network of children's hospitals in both the U.S. and Canada.
+The organization's member hospitals collectively provide 32 million treatments each year to children across North America.
+Most of the organization's funding, totaling $7 billion, has been raised one dollar at a time through the charity's iconic "Miracle Balloon" campaign.

 Fundraising

 Children's Miracle Network Hospitals raises money each year to support local children's hospitals.
 CMN Hospitals' fundraising efforts include corporate fundraising campaigns with more than 80 corporate partners and fundraising programs including Dance Marathon, the global Extra Life gaming platform, and Radiothon, which hosts radio fundraisers through radio stations in support of their CMN Hospital.
-The funds raised by CMN Hospitals stay in local communities and with local CMN Hospitals.

-Corporate fundraising partners include Walmart, Ace Hardware, Sam's Club, Costco Wholesale, Wawa, RE/MAX, IHOP, Credit Unions For Kids, Love's Travel Stops, Costco, CDW, Delta Air Lines, Publix, Rite Aid, Dairy Queen, IHOP, Sigma Chi, Delta Zeta, Domino Sugar, Phi Mu, Speedway LLC, Phi Delta Epsilon, Phi Kappa Theta, Zeta Beta Tau, Sigma Alpha Epsilon, and Marriott International.
+Corporate fundraising partners include Walmart, Panda Express, Ace Hardware, Sam's Club, Costco Wholesale, Wawa, RE/MAX, IHOP, Credit Unions For Kids, Love's Travel Stops, Costco, CDW, Delta Air Lines, Publix, Rite Aid, Dairy Queen, Sigma Chi, Delta Zeta, Domino Sugar, Phi Mu, Speedway LLC, Phi Delta Epsilon, Phi Kappa Theta, Zeta Beta Tau, Sigma Alpha Epsilon, and Marriott International.
 In 2019, Walmart celebrated $1 billion raised for CMN Hospitals through its partnership with the organization.

 Many universities host annual Dance Marathon events to support Children's Miracle Network Hospitals and other local children's hospitals.
 These events have collectively raised more than $250 million to support CMN Hospitals services, such as the Indiana University Dance Marathon which raised more than $36 million for Riley Hospital for Children in Indianapolis, Indiana.

 Extra Life is another Children's Miracle Network Hospitals program that unites tens of thousands of gamers globally to play games and raise funds year-round to support kids treated at their local CMN Hospital.
 Since its inception in 2008, Extra Life has raised more than $100 million.

-In 2021, Ferrero Candy partnered with CMN and launched a campaign.
-“Three iconic Ferrero candy bars, Butterfinger, CRUNCH and Baby Ruth, are joining forces to help the Children’s Miracle Network Hospitals.”
-Limited edition packaging designed by CMN Child ambassadors will be sold.
+In 2021, Ferrero Candy partnered with CMN Hospitals and launched a campaign.
+"Three iconic Ferrero candy bars, Butterfinger, CRUNCH and Baby Ruth, are joining forces to help the Children's Miracle Network Hospitals."